unibz-tessaris/Declare4Py/experiments/variability/README.md

 # Variability experiments

-This directory includes the code for the experiments for the CAiSE 2025 submission.
+This directory includes the code for the experiments for the evaluation of the ASP based techniques to generate diverse logs.

 ## Prerequisites